Spiritual Psychotherapy (SP)

 Our approach produces powerful results and allows the individual to heal at a profound and deep level.
 By encouraging the student to be authentic, conscious and aware we provide fundamentals that support spiritual growth.
 Embracing our shadow, darkness and woundedness as well as the mysteries and miracles of the soul helps the individual to become soul-guided in contrast to ego-driven.
 The concepts of Higher Self and Higher Power support this process.

 While certain principles need to be intellectually understood, the program is highly experiential in its nature.
 From this program, we learn to trust intuition and divine guidance and are open to gifts of spirit in the psychotherapeutic process.
 We recognize that we are ‘spiritual beings having a human experience’.
 We also learn to love and accept our humanness and imperfections.
-While we acknowledge that our pain, woundedness and shadow are major catalysts for spiritual growth, we also celebrate that learning happens through joy, play, love and laughter.

 Many of our graduates open lucrative private practices.
 Some work in wellness centres with other holistic and medical professionals.
 Others have gone on to work in agencies and mental health institutions.
 Some have opened successful spiritual centres and facilitate workshops.
 Other students have taken these skills and applied them to corporate training or in becoming corporate psychotherapists.
 Contact us about exciting changes in the psychotherapy field as it becomes more mainstream and regulated.